-A "Bottom Up" Bidding Process
+The Bidding Process

-Some national organizations use a "top down" process in which the main office selects the sites and handles all the details for major events.

-The USCF uses a "bottom up" bidding process, in which local chess clubs and state affiliates submit proposals to organize USCF National Events.
+The USCF office main selects the sites and handles all the details for many of the major National events.
+However, there are many tournaments that the USCF encourages local chess clubs and state affiliates to submit proposals to organize.